 Q: Is Seattle more affordable than San Francisco?

-A: Seattle is generally more affordable than San Francisco, with a 45% lower cost of living.
+A: Seattle is generally more affordable than San Francisco, with a nearly 36% lower cost of living.
 As two big cities on the West Coast, both are more expensive than the national average—but in comparison to SF, Seattle offers significant savings, particularly in the categories of housing and utilities.

 Relocating to Seattle?
 Extra Space Storage has convenient self storage facility locations across the Seattle metro that can help with your transition.
-Find self storage in Seattle!
+Find a storage unit near you!

 Neighborhood statistics from AreaVibes